gaysianthirdspace/g3s-site/content/about.md

 - Ethan set up the infrastructure and design and oversees website maintenance
 - Fish developed website content and style
-- Andrew, Thompson, and Jean created graphics used on the website and provided valuable feedback
+- Andrew and Thompson created graphics used on the website and provided valuable feedback
-- Rick contributes to improvement of website style.